Last Updated on September 30, 2023 by Rebecca Lake

 Your holiday budget might have more categories or less, depending on what you normally spend money on at the holidays.
 Once you’ve got your categories down, you can move on to the next step.

 4. Decide how much to spend in each category

 If you’ve made it this far, congratulations–your Christmas budget is almost done!

-This can be the trickiest part, however, since you have to decide how much money to allocate to each budget category.
+This can be the trickiest part in how to create a Christmas budget since you have to decide how much money should go to each category.

 How much to spend on Christmas gifts per person?

-Deciding how much to spend on Christmas gifts per person starts with knowing how much you want to spend on gifts total.
+Deciding how much to spend on Christmas gifts per person starts with knowing how much you want to spend on gifts altogether.